tomczyn/ellipse/README.md

 1. Create processor object with one of the extension functions on `ViewModel` or `CoroutineScope`:

 - `processor(...)`
-    - You can for example define `typealias` with the generics definition:
+    - It's good to define `typealias` for processor with defined generics.
+If you'd need to send it as an argument in Composable function it'll make it more readable.

 ```kotlin
 typelias RegisterProcessor = Processor<RegisterEvent, RegisterState, RegisterEffect>